 Checking Fuel Pressure

-Here are a few pictures of me checking fuel pressure on a 1997 Chevy truck 1500 with a 5.7 liter engine.
+Below are a few pictures of a fuel pressure gauge installed onto the fuel rail of a 1997 Chevy truck 1500 with a 5.7 liter engine.
 The fuel pressure test port is on the fuel rail on the drivers side of the engine.
-It simply screws right in and you can take a fuel pressure reading.
+Simply attach the fuel pressure gauge to the fuel rail and turn the key on (you can start the engine if it runs) to take a fuel pressure reading.

 And here is the fuel pressure reading after turning the key on and priming the system.